MY ESCAPES FROM AMERICA--

 So, I would try to avoid the romantic air head teen age girl, and try to avoid Lillian, and lose every time.
 I still recall time after time being nailed by the girl, being in the middle of Sweet Lalani, and sweet Lillian coming to my rescue, only to set me down and drill Bible verses for an hour.
 That was when I first took a liking to the book of Psalms, and I still find myself opening to Psalm 103, her favorite, when I need to talk to myself about the Lord.

 By 1953 New York had abandoned the overhead trolley routes and dived underground.
 By 1953 there were five levels of subways.
 You got on, the train started rolling, and you found that maddening map with all the routes of each company in different colors.
 You almost always had to change lines at least once to get to your destination.
-That meant exiting at a station and walking over cat walks in space that felt like they were not held up very well.
+That meant exiting at a station and walking over cat walks in space, hanging over the tracks below, that felt like they were not held up very well.
 And then you would be directed down one level to the line you needed.

 Subway trains were dirty back then, the stations were dirty, hey, New York city was dirty.
 There was graffiti all over the subway walls, the trains, and anything flat, and all of NYC had some sort of gray-black crud on everything, even the trees.
 The trees, what few there were, were encased in a wrought iron fence so people could not drown them in urine when they walked their dogs.
 I did not like subways, and I have avoided them the rest of my life on other visits to NYC.
 Anyone who gets a romantic feeling from diving down the mouth of a viper that big, and who gets a rush from breathing ozone, is just the sort of person who will love NYC.